Canada has way more wildlife species than any other country in the world

 4. American Black Bear – Frontenac Provincial Park

 These massive omnivores have a hefty appetite and will eat plants, insects, mammals and fruits.
-Preferring to enjoy their time solitude, American Black Bears are another animal that
+Preferring to enjoy their time solitude, American Black Bears are another animal that are not likely to be spotted during hikes.
+Although they may not be seen, it is an incredible feeling to know that we share the land we travel and live in with such special creatures.

 While you might not get the chance to see all of the animals on this list, we recommend travelling over to Doe Lake Trail for the most picturesque adventure to get some incredible photos of both flora and fauna.